Exercise increased caution in Guyana due to crime.

 Travel in the Interior: The interior of Guyana is underpoliced, emergency services are generally not available, and there is no cellular phone reception in many places.
 Travelers visiting the interior should consider bringing their own safety gear, such as life jackets, first aid kits, and communications equipment, e.g., satellite phone.

 Traffic Laws: The use of seatbelts is required by law.
 There are no laws concerning the use of child car seats.
-Anyone on a motorcycles must wear a protective helmet.
+Anyone on a motorcycle must wear a protective helmet.
 Talking on the cellular telephone while driving without using a hands-free set is illegal.

 See our Road Safety page for more information.
 Visit the website of Guyana’s national tourist office and national authority responsible for road safety.